Our place in the bikepacking world.

 Eric moved to Asheville to be closer to the trails in the Pisgah National Forest and for the live music scene.
 When not working at Rockgeist Eric is an event/race director and the brains behind Pisgah Productions.
 Eric has also dialed up some great bikepacking routes on our route page while also quietly soliciting riders to join his midnight rides throughout Asheville.

-I started Rockgeist in 2014 and sewed part time while working as a scientist.
-In 2017 I finally let my passion take me to Asheville and opened the Rockgeist workshop.
+I started Rockgeist in 2014 and sewed part time until 2017 when I finally let my passion take me to Asheville and open the Rockgeist workshop.
 Its been a wild journey and everyday I wake up grateful we’ve been able to create a little space in an industry we love.
 When not working I’m mostly fumbling with house projects, reading, or out in Pisgah soaking it all in.

 Our defining values.